 - JSTOR and Lugt's Repertoire online are available via the Visitors' Library computers

 - Current sale catalogues and recent periodicals are available to browse

-- Photocopying (charges apply) and scanning are available on application to library staff
+- Photocopying (charges apply) is available on application to library staff.

 Further information on pre-booking material: